transcriptaze/sn-vcv/README.md

 #### [Toccata in Dm](/documentation/patches/toccata.vcv)

-A somewhat more ambitious patch that uses the _sn-lfo/x_ plugins to modulate just about every CV in reach.
-The result is a rendering where pretty much everything is changing all of the time - seldom dramatically but just enough to be interesting.
+A somewhat more ambitious patch that uses the _sn-lfo/x_ plugins to modulate just about every CV it can reach.
+The result is a rendering where pretty much everything is changing all of the time - seldom dramatically but enough to be interesting.
 Starting from halfway decent source material didn't hurt either :-).

 Requires: